-Using genomic data and the blockchain network it is now possible to send anonymous genetic information around the world in the blink of an eye.
-Meet the companies that have sprung up over the last couple of years that want to help us protect and control our own genetic data.
+Using genomic data and the blockchain network, it is now possible to send anonymous genetic information around the world in the blink of an eye.
+Meet the companies that want to help us protect and control our own genetic data.

-“I am convinced that I am the only one who has the right to own the information about my genome, it’s like the right to express my thoughts, the right to choose a job or religion.
-This is one of the basic human rights to dispose of our body and mind in the way we want,” Alexey Gorbachev, told me.
-He is CEO of Russian biotech Zenome, one of the companies using blockchain and genomic data science to empower the genetic testing consumer to control the use and sale of their own data.
+“I am convinced that I am the only one who has the right to own the information about my genome — it’s like the right to express my thoughts, the right to choose a job or religion.
+This is one of the basic human rights to dispose of our body and mind in the way we want,” said Alexey Gorbachev.
+He is CEO of the Russian biotech Zenome, which uses blockchain and genomic data science to empower the genetic testing consumer to control the use and sale of their own data.

-The rise of direct to consumer genetic testing companies such as 23andMe, providing both ancestry and health testing options, has happened quickly.
+The rise of direct-to-consumer genetic testing companies has happened quickly.
+For example, 23andMe in the US provides both ancestry and health testing options to its users based on a saliva DNA sample.
 Consumers have been signing away access to their own genetic data, often without realizing it, and several companies have profited hugely as a result.
 Companies like Zenome aim to combat this and give the power back to the individual.

-Zenome and other companies in this space are using blockchain — made famous for being behind the digital currency Bitcoin — to help create a fair marketplace for genetic information.
-Blockchain is a type of information technology that does not rely on one central server, but instead all users are part of the network forming a ‘decentralized’ server that is much more secure.
+Zenome and other companies in this space such as the California-based Nebula Genomics are using blockchain — made famous for being behind the digital currency Bitcoin — to help create a fair marketplace for genetic information.
+Blockchain is a type of information technology that does not rely on one central server, but instead all users are part of the network, forming a ‘decentralized’ server that is much more secure.
 It allows new information to be shared between two parties in a safe and anonymous way.

-He explained: “Each person owns his or her own DNA.
+The company anonymizes payments and contracts between consumers and researchers by using a form of cryptocurrency called the DNAtix token.
+“Each person owns his or her own DNA.
 If it’s DNA connected to their wallet and it’s encrypted, only they have access to their DNA.
-So if he or she wants to share it with a researcher they have to decide to participate in research and they will get rewarded in tokens for that.”
+So if he or she wants to share it with a researcher, they have to decide to participate in research and they will get rewarded in tokens for that,” explained Lidsky.

-DNAtix has built its own blockchain to allow both anonymous data transfer of DNA sequence and to also allow people to have their genomes sequenced anonymously.
+In addition, DNAtix has built its own blockchain to enable the anonymous data transfer of DNA sequences and to also allow people to have their genomes sequenced anonymously.

-In a public ‘proof-of-concept’, DNAtix successfully transferred the complete sequence of Craig Venter’s Y chromosome last June using its blockchain technology — the first company to transfer sequence in this way.
+In a public ‘proof-of-concept’, DNAtix successfully transferred the complete Y chromosome sequence of the US genomics pioneer Craig Venter in June 2018 using its blockchain technology — the first company to transfer sequences in this way.

 “From what we see currently, Europe is behind the United States, which is leading in direct-to-consumer genetics, but it’s getting everywhere.
 I mean, all the countries of the world are soon going to have the possibility of direct-to-consumer genetics,” noted Lidsky.